Ben Stuart, Interim Dean

 A student who has ceased reasonable progress toward matriculation into a college degree program will be notified in writing.
 One semester following this notification, if reasonable progress has not resumed, the student will be referred to the Center for Major Exploration.
 A student who successfully completes the requirements must apply to and be accepted by a college degree program.
 Students not accepted into a degree program during a period of one semester beyond completion of the requirements will be referred to the Center for Major Exploration.

-The Frank Batten College of Engineering and Technology requires that all incoming freshmen to the college have a notebook or laptop computer that meets or exceeds the Mobile Monarch Student Notebook Program's recommended models for engineering majors.
+The Frank Batten College of Engineering and Technology requires that all incoming freshmen and transfer students to the college have a notebook or laptop computer that meets or exceeds the Mobile Monarch Student Notebook Program's recommended models for engineering majors.
 Students are strongly encouraged to consider purchasing one of the Mobile Monarch Student Notebook Program's notebooks; however, students may bring their own notebook if it meets the specifications.
-More information, including the notebook loaner program, can be found at: https://www.odu.edu/efd.
+Contact the campus Monarch Techstore for technology requirements and student programs at: https://www.odu.edu/techstore.

 Engineering Fundamentals—Engineering Programs